squarism/squarism.github.io/_posts/2016-04-06-ruby-slop-example.markdown

 ### Full Example

 I hesitate to post the whole script here because it is very long.
 But here it is anyway.
-If you prefer a git repo to puruse like a sane and reasonable person then [here it is](https://github.com/squarism/whatthefi).
+If you prefer a git repo to puruse like a sane and reasonable person then [here it is](https://github.com/squarism/whatthefi/tree/v0.1.0).

+_Note that master has switched to Crystal for a [different blog post]()_.

 {% highlight ruby %}
 #!/usr/bin/env ruby